Preparing the corporate ship

 In a recessionary market, the opposite is usually true: it is much easier to reduce and control costs than it is to generate more sales.
 As a direct result of the good times past, most businesses have generated a certain amount of resources and spend “fat”, whether by added resources to address growth in volumes in preference to automation or due to lack of focus and other priorities, paying more than they need to on what they already buy.

 Every CFO is now focused on conserving cash in two ways: the first is to stop all unnecessary spend and the second is to go through all their supplier spend to identify where they can reduce short-term costs.
 In all likelihood, this will remain a top priority for the next 12 – 24 months as a minimum.

 The questions every CFO now needs to answer are what additional steps they should take to improve their visibility and control over all spend, and how they can improve and maximize the value they achieve for every £ or $ spent.

 The obvious answer is to automate the entire purchasing and accounts payable process as this will provide visibility and control over what is spent, deliver welcome productivity gains for everyone involved across the business, and allow staff to focus on more important work.

 What else can you do to survive a recession and prepare for the future?

-Given the future uncertainty, now more than ever, investing in the control and management of corporate spend should be near the top of every organisation’s priorities as it will lay the foundation for a strategic spend management plan that will positively contribute to both cashflow and profitability in the short, medium and long term.
+Given the future uncertainty, now more than ever, investing in the control and management of corporate spend should be near the top of every organization’s priorities as it will lay the foundation for a strategic spend management plan that will positively contribute to both cash flow and profitability in the short, medium and long term.

 If you want to save money on what you already buy and achieve complete visibility and control over your accounts payable process both now and in the future, download our eBook below and find out how.